hetalang/heta-specifications/actions.md

 // second insert with the same index
 #insert  one::c1 @Compartment {title: second};
 ```
-The compartment with the title `one::c1` will be replaced by the another compartment.
+The compartment with the index `one::c1` will be replaced by the another compartment.
 The result of two statements will be

 ```json